sarthkdobriyal/promptopedia/README.md

 - NextAuth - [https://next-auth.js.org](https://next-auth.js.org)

-Thank you for using PromptHub!
+Thank you for using Promptopedia!
 We hope you find it useful for your AI prompts.